Part 1: Automating Your Family Practice: One Firm’s Journey

 Working Remotely Is Not Just for Large Firms

 Solo family law practitioner Bob Noone recently shared his experiences with technology over his 37+ years in practice.
-His interest in and willingness to adopt technology to make his practice more efficient served him well for many years before the COVID-19 pandemic hit and allowed him to seamlessly continue operating during the disruptive circumstances in 2020.
+His interest in and willingness to adopt legal software solutions to make his practice more efficient served him well for many years before the COVID-19 pandemic hit and allowed him to seamlessly continue operating during the disruptive circumstances in 2020.

 Bob reports that it’s automation that helps him keep working solo, while managing a thriving multistate practice in West Virginia, Alabama and, later, Wyoming.
 As his practice evolved to focus primarily on adoptions, Bob realized that his ability to remotely access his AbacusNext files and email from anywhere brought particular value to his clients.
 He discovered that rather than visit a lawyer’s office, parents and kids preferred going to a playground at McDonald’s when the discussion is not too sensitive or problematic.